 1. From AMF to SMF: SM Context ID, selected S-NSSAI

 The AMF triggers AMF-initiated PDU session modification procedure to change the S-NSSAI of the PDU session with the selected S-NSSAI.

-2. From SMF to AMF: Result Indication
+In home-routed scenario, corresponding HPLMN S-NSSAI for the selected S-NSSAI is provided to H-SMF.

+2. From SMF1 to AMF: Result Indication For the SSC mode 1 PDU Session, the result indication may indicate failure if the SMF and the UPF for the PDU Session does not support the selected S-NSSAI.

 3. Steps 1 to 6 as in Figure 4.3.5.2-1 in clause 4.3.5.2 of TS 23.502 [5] are performed with the following differences:

-- In step 1, if the SMF received the Nsmf_PDUSession_SMContextUpdate request message (SM Context ID, selected S-NSSAI) from the AMF and the selected S-NSSAI is different from the S-NSSAI of the PDU session for the SM Context ID, the SMF decides to change the S-NSSAI of the PDU session to the selected S-NSSAI.
+- In step 1, if the SMF has received the Nsmf_PDUSession_SMContextUpdate request message (SM Context ID, selected S-NSSAI) from the AMF and the selected S-NSSAI is different from the S-NSSAI of the PDU session for the SM Context ID, the SMF decides to change the S-NSSAI of the PDU session to the selected S-NSSAI.

-- In step 2, if the SMF invokes the Namf_Communication_N1N2MessageTransfer due to the change of the S-NSSAI, Cause indicates that a PDU Session re-establishment to the same DN is required and the selected S-NSSAI is included in the PDU Session Modification Command.
+- In step 2, if the SMF invokes the Namf_Communication_N1N2MessageTransfer due to the change of the S-NSSAI.
+If the SMF determines to change the S-NSSAI without UPF relocation (e.g., for the PDU session of SSC mode 1), Cause indicates that a change of S-NSSAI of the PDU session is required without UPF relocation and the selected S-NSSAI received from the AMF is included in the PDU Session Modification Command.
+If the SMF determines to change the S-NSSAI with the UPF relocation, Cause indicates that a PDU Session re-establishment to the same DN is required and the selected S-NSSAI is included in the PDU Session Modification Command.

+- In step 3d, if the SMF1 has set Cause to the change of S-NSSAI of the PDU session is required in step 2 in the PDU session Modification Command and the SMF received the acknowledgement from the UE in step 3c, the SMF1 includes the selected S-NSSAI in the N4 Session Modification request towards the UPF.
+The UPF changes the S-NSSAI of the N4 session to the selected S-NSSAI in the N4 Session Modification request and sends response message to SMF1.- In step 4, if the UE receives PDU Session Modification Command that includes the Cause indicating the change of S-NSSAI of the PDU session is required, the UE changes the S-NSSAI of the corresponding PDU session to the selected S-NSSAI in the PDU Session Modification Command.

 - In step 4, if the UE receives PDU Session Modification Command that includes the Cause indicating the same DN and the S-NSSAI, the UE may decide to initiate the PDU Session Establishment procedure described in clause 4.3.2.2 of TS 23.502 [5], to the same DN with the new S-NSSAI the following differences:

 - In step 1 of clause 4.3.2.2.1, the new PDU Session ID is included as PDU Session ID in the NAS request message and the Old PDU Session ID which indicates the existing PDU Session to be released is also provided to AMF in the NAS request message.